-In our price comparison above, we found that USPS Priority Mail offers some of the best rates across a variety of package sizes and destinations — but that doesn’t quite tell the whole story.
+In our price comparison above, we found that USPS offers some of the best rates across a variety of package sizes and destinations — but that doesn’t quite tell the whole story.
 USPS also has a few hidden perks that make the experience a bit simpler overall so you can prevent the headaches before they arise.

 For starters, there’s PayPal integration.
 Here at Swappa, we require that all online Marketplace transactions go through PayPal.
 We do this in order to make sure that payments are safe and streamlined.
 But there’s another benefit!
 Thanks to USPS’s PayPal integration, sellers are able to generate a USPS label in just a few clicks, right after logging in to accept payment.

 We’ve already established that Swappa is the best way to make money selling your used tech.
 But after your listing has sold, there’s still one remaining opportunity to maximize your profits as a seller: shipping.
 Nearly 90% of sellers on Swappa choose USPS.
-This is likely due to USPS’s competitive prices and flat rate options, as well as the added convenience from PayPal integration that allows sellers to purchase a shipping label right at checkout.
+This is likely due to USPS’s competitive prices, as well as the added convenience from PayPal integration that allows sellers to purchase a shipping label right at checkout.
 However, there are plenty of great options for how to ship your phone, and you may find that another carrier is a better fit for you.
 Regardless of which shipping solution you choose, you can always make the most money by selling your gently used tech on Swappa.